 There is a monthly $7.95 charge (plus tax) for each meter. (home and/or shop)

 Once you enroll in the DEMCO Energy Services meter-based surge protection program, we will install a surge protection device at your meter, cable and phone utility lines (as applicable).
 We ask that you monitor your meter device by checking to confirm that both indicator lights remain on.
-If one or both lights are off, then the device has likley been damaged and will need to be replaced.
+If one or both lights are off, then the device has may be damaged and will need to be replaced.
 Also, on the cable and phone line, please be sure that all wires are securely connected with no visibly cut wires.
 You should contact us anytime you have cable or phone work done, because often the devices are bypassed or not properly reconnected by the cable and phone company's service personnel.
 You may contact the DEMCO Energy Services at 225-262-2921 OR to sign up: click to sign up now!

 YES.
 Internal surge protectors will protect from internal power surges and direct or nearby lightning strikes that can enter the home via routes that bypass the surge protection system and enter the home in alternate ways, such as alarm system, wiring, plumbing and satellite connections, etc. A meter-based surge protector as well as a phone and cable protector (as applicable) at the member's location is designed to be the first line of defense from power surges.